jonasacres/chainmail/protocol-docs/SWARM.md

 ### Step 3b: Open communication (for public groups)

 If, to the best of P1's knowledge, the group is marked public, P1 will signal that it is willing to exchange blockchain information with P2.
-P2 will not transmit any information to P1 until P2 has received as much or more of the blockchain as P1, and has conclusively established that the blockchain is indeed marked public.

 In this case, `$HSKey` will be used to encrypt all communication.
 The notation `Enc($HSKey, ...)` is therefore omitted, and should be considered implied.

 ```
-P1: {"public":false}
+P1: {"public":true}
 ```

+### Step 4: Resolving disparity

+If P1 claims a longer blockchain than P2, then P2 must immediately `choke`, signalling that it will not supply data.
+P2 may not `unchoke` until it obtains all blocks, and all Identity, Credential, Protocol and Revoke records.

+* If P1 claimed the group to be public, P2 has no way of knowing that the group has actually been made public (or remains public) until it obtains the complete blockchain.
+* If P1 claimed the group to be non-public, P2 has no way of knowing whether P1 is using a key that remains valid.
+In fact, P1 might inject a brand new key into the Rosetta that was never granted access inside the blockstore at all.

 ## Communicating with a peer
 // TODO: These are all rough notes that need to be digested.
 Pardon the mess!
 This is generously borrowed from BitTorrent.